 You can even face challenges when using your own designs and your own software.
 The life cycle of a PCB project can last through several generations software versions.
 You go to update an old project, and find that the tool that was used to create the original design has become a legacy tool, if not completely obsolete.
 How do you make the changes in the current system without ending up with a lot of new errors and discrepancies that need to be corrected?

-There are plenty of reasons why a designer would need to transfer a project from one software platform to another.
+There are plenty of reasons why a designer would need to transfer a Printed Circuit Board schematic capture from one software platform to another.
 And each of these reasons comes with its own potential problems and compatibility issues, which can lead to design inconsistencies, costing both time and money.
 Fortunately, there’s a solution: Altium Designer assists designers in preventing these problems, allowing the user to import design schematics and PCB layouts quickly and easily from other sources without the usual errors and discrepancies.
 This is accomplished through the Altium Import Wizard.

-The Import Wizard unifies the importing process, allowing you to bring in designs from a variety of different PCB design tools.
+The Import Wizard unifies the importing process, allowing PCB designers to bring in a PCB layout from a variety of different PCB design tools.
 It walks you through the import process, handling both the Schematic and Printed Circuit Board PCB parts of the project, and managing the relationship between them.
 The architecture of the Import Wizard is designed to allow the easy addition of new importers, without adding complexity for the designer using the system.
 The importers are available through an easy installation window.
 Upon enabling it, a user can easily open the Import Wizard and view their available options.

 Figure 1 - Import Wizard

 The Import Wizard removes many of the headaches normally present in design translation, by analyzing your files and offering a variety of defaults and suggested settings for project structure, layer mapping, PCB footprint naming, and more.
-Complete ﬂexibility is found in all pages of the wizard, giving you as much control as you would like over the translation settings, before committing to the actual translation process.
+Complete ﬂexibility is found in all pages of the wizard, giving PCB designers as much control as they would like over the translation settings before committing to the actual translation process.

 The following import steps and procedures are based on a particular design in PCAD, and show proof of concept for how the design can be translated into Altium.
 Similar concepts, edits, modifications and optimizations can be reused for other similar style designs as well as other design tool imports.